AlexU2001/TwitterClientPartTwo/README.md

-# Project 2 - *Alexander's Twitter APP*
+# Project 2 - *Alexander's Basic Twitter App*

-**Name of your app** is an android app that allows a user to view his Twitter timeline and post a new tweet.
+**Alexander's Basic Twitter App** is an android app that allows a user to view his Twitter timeline and post a new tweet.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 Time spent: **8** hours spent in total